Faced with an

 these advisories, absences will be charged in accordance with established

-M-DCPS Facilitated Childcare for Health Workers
+M-DCPS Facilitated Childcare

 and the YMCA will continue to assist in the operation of childcare centers for